CampbellCrowley/SpikeyBot-Discord/README.md

     4) String is not an error
     5) Is an embed
     6) Correct number of messages
-  - Does not work if multiple instances of bot are running.
   - Does not check the content of embeds.
   - Need more thorough and flexible tests.
 - Linting